Last Updated on December 19, 2021 by Oddmund Groette

 When you are making trading strategies, most traders have a specific time horizon on their mind:

 Are you trading an overnight edge from the close to the next open?
 Or are you day trading and not keeping positions overnight?
 Or are you a swing trader and plan to keep positions just for a few days?
 Or you are a “buy and hold” investor that keeps positions for years?

 There are many ways to make money in the markets, and by deciding the time frame and time horizon you can make many twists and strategies.

-Of course, if you have a flexible exit and thus you don’t know when you exit, but you have a general idea of circa days you’ll be in a trade.
+Of course, most exit strategies are dynamic and flexible and thus you don’t know the length of a trade when you enter.
+But you most likely have a ballpark number of minutes, days, weeks, etc. You have a general idea of circa days you’ll be in a trade.

 The time frame on bars

 When you are making a strategy you need to quantify the rules, or at least that’s what we recommend.